ICanBoogie/View/README.md

 ## Events

 - `ICanBoogie\View\View::alter` of class [View\AlterEvent][]: fired when the instance is created by the `Controller::view` getter.
-Event hooks may used this event to alter the view before it is returned to the controller.
+Event hooks may use this event to alter the view before it is returned to the controller.

 - `ICanBoogie\View\View::render:before` of class [View\BeforeRenderEvent][]: fired before the